clastix/kamaji/docs/kamaji-azure-deployment-guide.md

 az account set --subscription "MySubscription" az login
 ```
 > Currently, the Kamaji setup, including Admin and Tenant clusters need to be deployed within the same Azure region.
-Cross-regions deployments are not (yet) validated.
+Cross-regions deployments are not supported.

-## Setup Admin cluster on AKS
+## Access Admin cluster
 Throughout the instructions, shell variables are used to indicate values that you should adjust to your own Azure environment:

 ```bash